The Women's Art Collection: Collection

-Controversy
+Debate

 In 2005, Maggi Hambling's painting Gulf Women Prepare for War (1986) was covered on request of a US Navy officer as a condition of a private booking for the US military.
 The painting depicts a woman dressed in a hijab and armed with a rocket launcher.
 Hambling was reported to be appalled with its censorship.
 Students and tutors staged a peaceful protest during after-dinner speeches.